KPIX-TV: News operation

 KPIX was also home to 30 Minutes Bay Area, a half-hour news magazine produced in consultation with 60 Minutes creator Don Hewitt after he retired from the national show.
 The "30 Minutes" concept was originally planned to air on many CBS-owned stations, but KPIX was the only station to implement the concept.
 30 Minutes Bay Area was discontinued in early 2007.
 KPIX also was one of the first U.S. television stations to provide full-time environment reporting in its newscasts—"The Greenbeat" ran from 2007 to 2010, and featured reports by Jeffrey Schaub on environmental sustainability, green technology and earth awareness issues.

-In 2007, Wendy Tokuda (who co-anchored channel 5's evening newscasts from 1978 to 1992), returned to KPIX and brought it "Students Rising Above" feature reports that she originated during her nine-year tenure with KRON-TV to the station; Tokuda founded the "Students Rising Above" student scholarship program in 1998.
+In 2007, Wendy Tokuda (who co-anchored channel 5's evening newscasts from 1978 to 1991), returned to KPIX and brought it "Students Rising Above" feature reports that she originated during her nine-year tenure with KRON-TV to the station; Tokuda founded the "Students Rising Above" student scholarship program in 1998.
 On January 28, 2008, KPIX became the third Bay Area television station to begin broadcasting its local newscasts in high definition (behind KGO-TV and KTVU); most field reports were initially still broadcast in 4:3 standard definition (albeit pillarboxed); KPIX started using HD cameras for its field reports in September 2010; however, not all of the station's news footage is shot in HD.

 In September 2010, KPIX introduced new graphics for its newscasts, a standardized package that was also rolled out to CBS's other news-producing O&O stations; this included the addition of "The Enforcer" music package by Gari Media Group, the basic theme of which has been used on many CBS-owned stations since the mid-1970s, when it was introduced by WBBM-TV.
 In January 2011, KPIX expanded its weekday morning newscast by a half-hour to 4:30 am.
 On January 8, 2012, KPIX began producing a Sunday morning newscast for sister station KBCW.

 On January 14, 2019, KPIX moved the half-hour CBS Evening News from 5:30 p.m. to 6:30 p.m.
 The 5 p.m. local newscast was expanded to a full hour; the 6 p.m. local newscast was shortened to a half-hour.
 By early February 2019, a new half-hour local newscast was airing at 7 p.m.

 KPIX launched a streaming news service, CBSN Bay Area (now CBS News Bay Area) on November 18, 2019, as part of a rollout of similar services (each of them localized versions of the national CBSN service) across the CBS-owned stations.

 On September 27, 2021, KPIX launched a half-hour 3 p.m. newscast, followed by the live East Coast feed of the CBS Evening News.

-On September 12, 2022, KPIX launched a half-hour 9 a.m. newscast, with the second half-hour streaming on CBS News Bay Area.
+KPIX launched a one-hour newscast airing at 9 a.m. on September 12, 2022, with the second half-hour streaming on CBS News Bay Area.
+Since September 23, 2025, select KPIX newscasts have been simulcasting on Monterey CBS affiliate KION-TV after that station ceased its news operations after 56 years.